 - Start a ‘Code Red’ program to deal with the lineup.
 When the lineup reached a certain point, the assistant manager would call ‘Code Red’ – and anyone available would go to a CSR station and serve customers.
 (They said that even if a lending officer fumbled, it would show our good intention.)
 The bank manager caught the spirit of this idea and said that he wanted to be called on as well.

-- Set up a children’s play area, so kids were occupied – giving parents time to do additional banking.
+- Set up a children’s play area, so kids were occupied – giving parents and staff time to do their business relatively uninterrupted.
 (In the 1980’s entertaining children in this way was virtually unheard of.
-IKEA and its children’s playrooms led the way).
+IKEA and its children’s playrooms showed us the way).

 There were literally hundreds of suggestions on a wide range of topics – so many that it took hours for a team we assembled to short-list the most promising, and plan implementation of the winning ideas.
 This was exciting.